Quantitative phase and absorption contrast imaging: Numerical experiments

 We observe from the results in Figure \ref{fig5} that the phases of the weakly absorbing objects are recovered with much more accuracy than their amplitudes.
 This is because the error induced by the neglected terms in the second step increases with the number of objects.
-Indeed, in the second step we only account for the interactions between the strong and the weak absorbers ($M-1=9$ terms here), but we neglect all the interactions between the latter ($(M-1)^2=81$ terms here).
+Indeed, in the second step we only account for the interactions between the strong and the weak absorbers (the $O(\epsilon)$ term in (\ref{eq:epsilon}) that corresponds to $n=9$ contributions here), but we neglect all the interactions between the weak absorbers (this is the last $O(\epsilon^2)$ term in (\ref{eq:epsilon}) which corresponds to $n^2=81$ contributions here).
+This example is therefore more challenging because the modelling error increases quadratically with the number of weak absorbers.

-Better results can be easily obtained by considering, in a third step, the full problem \eqref{eq:hugelinearsystem_absorption} restricted to the recovered support.
-This third step allows us to recover the unknown $X_{supp}=\rho_{supp} \rho_{supp}^*$ accurately using an $\ell_2$ minimization method because the locations of all the absorbers are recovered exactly and because the contributions to data from all terms in $X$ are taken into account.
+Better results can be obtained by considering, in a third step, the full problem \eqref{eq:hugelinearsystem_absorption} restricted to the recovered support.
+This third step allows us to recover the unknown $X_{supp}=\rho_{supp} \rho_{supp}^*$ accurately using an $\ell_2$ minimization method.
+This is because the locations of all the absorbers both weak and strong are recovered exactly after the first two steps of the algorithm.
+In the third step the contributions to data from all terms in $X$ are taken into account.
 Figure \ref{fig6} shows that this provides a great accuracy in the recovered values of both the amplitudes and the phases.
-Figure \ref{fig6b}, that shows the true and recovered phase distributions, illustrates the potential of the proposed imaging method with intensity-only measurements.
+Figure \ref{fig6b}, that shows the true and recovered phase distributions, illustrates the potential of the proposed imaging method for imaging both strong and weak absorbers with intensity-only measurements.

-Finally, we present results for the case in which the illuminations are partially incoherent.
+Finally, we present results for the case in which the illuminations are partially coherent.
+This is an interesting case because in some applications fully coherent illuminations are very hard to obtain.
 We use the following model to generate the data